Site logo

 Netflix style guide what to avoid

-Have a look at the full style guide.
+Have a look at the complete style guide.

 b) Firefox

-The style guide Firefox has created stood out to us because the visual representation of the brand is a perfect expression of the brand personality they’ve chosen: opinionated, open, radical, and kind.
-You can see these characteristics translated in every aspect that their style guide addresses.
+The style guide Firefox created stood out because the brand’s visual representation perfectly expresses the brand personality they’ve chosen: opinionated, open, radical, and kind.
+These characteristics are translated into every aspect of the style guide.

 Firefox style guide

-Have a look at the full style guide.
+Have a look at the complete style guide.

 c) Instagram

-Instagram’s style guide was memorable because they explain – in excruciating detail – how content creators should go about representing the brand visually.
-They even go through the process you need to go through if you want to show Instagram on TV and Film.
+Instagram’s style guide was memorable because it explains – in excruciating detail – how content creators should represent the brand visually.
+They even go through the process you must go through if you want to show Instagram on TV and in film.

 Instagram style guide

-Have a look at the full style guide.
+Have a look at the complete style guide.

-Now that you know how to make a style guide, you have everything you need to create a truly memorable brand image that can win hearts.
-As you’ve seen, it’s an intuitive process that you can work through easily.
+Now that you know how to create an affiliate marketing style guide, you have everything you need to make a memorable brand image that can win hearts.
+As you’ve seen, it’s an intuitive process you can easily follow.
 All you need is creativity and dedication.

 Comments